+To return to school, wait at least 10 days after symptom onset, 24 hours with no fever (and no fever reducing medication), and improvement in other symptoms.
 If medical attention is needed, households should contact their healthcare provider.
 Your healthcare provider will determine if your child needs a COVID-19 test.
-If they test positive, please notify school administration immediately; they can return to campus 10 days after symptoms started, 24 hours without fever, and improving symptoms.
-(There is no requirement for 24 hours of improving symptoms).
-If they test negative, they can return 72 hours after symptoms resolve.
-If testing was not done, the individual may have a medical note by a physician that provides alternative explanation for symptoms and reason for not having a COVID-19 test.
-Alternatively, your student may remain at home for 10 days after symptom onset, and go 24 hours with no fever (and no fever reducing medication) and improvement in other symptoms before returning to campus.
+If your student tests positive, please notify school administration immediately.
+If your student tests negative for COVID-19, they should remain home at least 24 hours with no fever (without fever reducing medicine) and symptoms improvement.
+If testing was not done, the individual may have a medical note by a physician that provides alternative explanation for symptoms and reason for not having a COVID-19 test or, follow the 10 days after symptom onset, 24-hour fever-free rule outlined above.